-The great pyramid took 20 years to construct by the hands of Khufu’s vizier, Heminuu using 2.3 million blocks of limestone, each block weighs 2.5 tons which makes it has the total mass of 5.9 million ton and the height of 146.7 m (481 ft) on a base of 230.3 (756 ft) long.
-The pyramid sides rise at an angle of 51°52′ and are oriented to face the four cardinal points of the compass.
-All the numbers above prove how it is a true living Miracle of pure genius engineering, precise architectural Skill and a true sight to behold next to the other pyramids of Giza.
+The great pyramid took 20 years to construct by the hands of Khufu’s vizier, Heminuu using 2.3 million blocks of limestone, each block weighs 2.5 tons which makes it has a total mass of 5.9 million tons plus mortar, some granite.
+It has a height of 146.6 m (481 ft) or 280 cubits originally and 138.5 m (454 ft) contemporary on a base of 230.3 (756 ft) long.
+The Volume of the Khufu pyramid is 2.6 million m3 (92 million cu ft).
+The pyramid sides rise at an angle of 51°50'40" and are oriented to face the four cardinal points of the compass.
+The great pyramid of Giza is known to have three known chambers inside the Great Pyramid plus the gid void.
+All the numbers above prove how it is a true living Miracle of pure genius engineering, precise architectural Skill, and a true sight to behold next to the other pyramids of Giza.

 Egypt Tours Portal prides itself on being the best travel agency in Egypt as proven by our numerous positive reviews.

 My fiancé and I booked a private 5 day tour of Egypt with ETP starting in Cairo followed by Aswan, Abu Simbel and Luxor.
 We just got home and continue to talk ...Read More